 General Program Questions

-The twenty-second BTR Cohort will begin the Teacher Residency in July 2024, and graduate in June 2025.
+The twenty-third BTR Cohort will begin the Teacher Residency in July 2025, and graduate in June 2026.
 The master’s degree component of BTR takes one year, but BTR is a four-year commitment; BTR continues to provide graduates with formal support and professional development for their first three years of teaching in the BPS.

 What is a Resident’s schedule like?

-The 12-month preparation component of BTR runs July through June, and encompasses one summer component and one full school year.
+The 12-month preparation component of BTR runs July through June, encompassing one summer component and one full school year.

 Summer schedule: Graduate coursework, Monday-Friday, generally 9am-4pm

-School year schedule: Residents are school-based, Monday-Thursday all day.
+School year schedule: Residents are school-based Monday through Thursday all day.
 The content methods courses are one evening per week for 3 hours.
 From 9am-4pm on Fridays, Residents attend their graduate courses.

 BTR observes all BPS holidays, and Residents are not in schools or taking graduate courses during those times.